LibertyDSNP/spec/pages/Frequency/Publishing.md

 # Announcement Publishing

-On Frequency, [Announcements](../DSNP/Announcements.md) are mapped to schemas which in turn publish Frequency Messages.
+On Frequency, [Announcements](../DSNP/Announcements.md) are mapped to Schemas which in turn publish Frequency Messages.
-Frequency Messages are either direct Graph Changes from a particular user, or a Batch Publication with a multitude of users possible.
+Frequency Messages are either direct Graph Changes from a particular user, or a Batch Publication with a multitude of possible users.

 <!-- Links to https://libertydsnp.github.io/frequency should be updated with links to docs.frequency.xyz when able to be -->